MarcelMeurer/Azure-Starter-for-WVD/README.md

 The version from 2020.02.09 supports a new feature to deallocate per automatically personal assigned session hosts are not used over a specific time.
 If you have an older installation, you need to update it.

 This feature runs in the background and is independent of users logged on to the web site of WVD Starter.
-It's monitors session hosts and deallocates them if there was no session for at least the last n-minutes.
+It's monitors session hosts and de-allocates them if there was no session for at least the last n-minutes.

+**Note:** If the engine is still running and a session host / VM has been de-allocated by the engine, don't start this VM from the portal.
+If no user connects, the VM will still be running.

 To use this feature, configure the following settings on the web app running WVD Starter.

 - config:autoDeallocateMinutes